 We had about two hours of free time in Kotor, so we thought it would be fun to climb the city walls– officially known as the Fortifications of Kotor.
 Dubrovnik’s city walls had been a beautiful way to experience and see the city, and my expectations for Kotor were the same.
 Kotor’s walls are a UNESCO World Heritage Site, but they have not been maintained in the same way as Dubrovnik’s walls; they are steeper and many areas do not have railings to hold as you hike your way up the hills they surround.
-The path is made up of loose limestone rocks which (combined with the steeper angle) can also become very slippery in the hot sun.
+The path up the walls of Kotor is made up of loose limestone rocks which (combined with the steeper angle) can also become very slippery in the hot sun.
 It took climbing just one short section before I turned to Adam and told him to go on without me; I had (stupidly) decided to wear sandals instead of sneakers that day, so without good traction I was stuck going much more slowly in order to stay safe.
 It took a long time to make it to the Church of Our Lady of Health about a third of the way up the hill, but as I stopped to catch my breath I was rewarded with some incredible views that made it all worthwhile.

 Meanwhile, Adam had reached the church and kept going- the views of the Bay of Kotor just kept getting better the higher he went!
 Unfortunately, we were starting to run out of time and had to think about getting back to the bus, so neither of us made it to the top.
 Adam turned around to head back to the city shortly before I did, which meant we met in front of the church- but not before Adam lost his footing and cut his finger on the rocky cliffs as he braced himself for the fall.
 Apparently Adidas doesn’t offer the best traction for walking down slippery limestone trails.
 A little antibacterial lotion (Purell has many uses!) and a band aid saved a day, but he was just the slightest bit proud of his injury and the fact he could now claim he “shed blood on the fortifications of Kotor,” which sounds as impressive as any other travel injury I have heard.